Redcom1988/redcom1988.github.io/_posts/en/2025-6-11-papikos-project.md

 ---

 Lastly, admin dashboard (which i'll show in light mode) default page contains statistics of users, rooms, and reports.
 Dashboard sidebar contains multiple tabs being:
-- users tab shows all users where admin can see, add, edit, and/or remove users
+- **Manage users** tab shows all users where admin can see, add, edit, and/or remove users
-- rooms tab shows all rooms where admin can see, add, edit, and/or remove rooms
+- **Manage rooms** tab shows all rooms where admin can see, add, edit, and/or remove rooms
-- reports tab shows all disputed reports where admin can verify and change status of report depending on proof given
+- **Manage reports** tab shows all disputed reports where admin can verify and change status of report depending on proof given
-- messages tab shows messages sent toward and/or from the user/admin.
+- **Messages** tab shows messages sent toward and/or from the user/admin.
-- settings tab shows profile, password, and appearance settings.
+- **Settings** tab shows profile, password, and appearance settings.

 <div style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 10px;">
   <img src="/assets/img/papikos/admin-dashboard.png" alt="Admin dashboard" />